avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

 Identify an outcome variable that has a sizable effect and limited volatility (and a close time horizon).

 * "The nature of this exercise, which focuses on a single treated unit or on a small number of treated units, indicates that small effects will be indistinguishable from other shocks to the outcome of the affected unit, especially if the outcome variable of interest is highly volatile" **(Abadie, 2019)**
-  * High volatility elevates the risk of volatility **(Abadie 2019, p.
+  * High volatility elevates the risk of *volatility* **(Abadie 2019, p.
 22)**
   * This can be reduced by averaging and by "filtering both the treated and control units" before Synth.
     * For example, Amjad et al. (2018) propose singular value thresholding to de-noise data for Synth.
 (Abadie, 2019)
 * *Time horizon.* The effect of some interventions may take time to emerge or to be of sufficient magnitude to be quantitatively detected in the data.
 We would need to wait to get more data or use surrogate outcomes or leading indicators. **AB2019 p.26**

 **STEP 1:**  Identify predictors of the outcome variable.
 Ideally, those predictors have a stable relationship with the outcome variable.

-* Include time variant variables only in some dates and not for the whole period as Abadie et al (2003), and highly encouraged by [paper on this, Kaul and coauthors (2016)](https://ideas.repec.org/p/pra/mprapa/83790.html).
+* Include time variant variables only in some dates and not for the whole period  - as Abadie et al (2003), and highly encouraged by [paper on this, Kaul and coauthors (2016)](https://ideas.repec.org/p/pra/mprapa/83790.html) -
   * Athey and Imbens (2006) even state that including the other covariates rarely matter.
   * Kaul and coauthors (2016) also point out that if the other predictors help predict the outcome, omitting them can bias the synthetic regions’ outcome in the posttreatment period.
 They suggest using either an average of the outcome across all pretreatment years or the last year of the pretreatment period.
   * Ferman, Pinto, and Possebom (2016) recommend that analysts try several different sets of lags and report the results from all of them.